OKdocs/linuxDocs/commands.md

   pkill -P PPID (parent process id) command_pattern pkill -t terminal_name -U UID command_pattern
   ```
-  send signal to one or more processes matching selection criteria, like killall but with even more and more complex selection criteria
+  send signal to one or more processes matching selection criteria, like killall but with even more and more complex selection criteria ``` pgrep``` is a synomym

   ```sh
   nice [option] [command [arg]..]